ksmai/next-dynamic-customization-prototype/README.md

    This works well when there are only a handful of customers but quickly get out of control as we continue to punch in various unrelated customizations everywhere in the codebase.
 It also gives a runtime penalty to other customers that do not need the specific customizations.

+3. Load a user provided configuration file at runtime

+   Traditionally, this only allows for very simple customizations like page titles and button colors.
+It is difficult to allow for very flexible layout configurations and look-and-feel customizations without making the configuration options extremely convoluted.

+   However, [Snipcart](https://docs.snipcart.com/v3/setup/customization) took this approach to the next level by allowing their users to provide custom Vue components in a separate html file.
+This is an interesting idea that we are going to try to incoporate into this prototype.

 ## Technology

 We will use next.js to build this prototype.
 It is a popular server side rendering framework based on React, which has a big ecosystem and community support and allows us to write clean component based code.